 Step-1: First of all you have to go to Control Panel and then find the option Recovery.

-Step-3: Choose the option where you didn’t face this problem, and your PC was working fine.
+Step-3: Choose the time where you didn’t face this problem, and your PC was working fine.
 After selecting that your PC will restart and restore all the previous settings from that date.

 Just follow the steps below to do this: